 Is It Common To Get Them A New Tattoo?

 Yes, without a doubt.
 Getting pimples on a fresh tattoo is entirely natural.
 Your skin becomes more sensitive and susceptible to several types of acne-causing germs after receiving a tattoo.
+But you can find Treatment of Pimples On New Or Old Tattoos.

 Will Pimples Affect My New Tattoo?